Skip to content

 Trace Explorer

-After data collection is successful, you can view all related data on the tracing feature page.
+After successful data collection, you can view all related data on the trace feature page.
 Using the powerful search function, you can easily filter and view trace data for any time period, quickly identifying and locating abnormal traces.

-The flame graph provides an intuitive view to observe the flow and performance of each Span in the trace.
-Additionally, Guance's tagging feature allows you to automatically correlate infrastructure, logs, RUM PV, and other data with trace analysis, supporting code-level data association views to help you quickly locate and resolve issues.
-Tools like the Span list and waterfall chart further display related Span information for a specific trace.
+Flame Graphs provide you with an intuitive view to observe the flow and performance of each Span in a trace.
+Additionally, Guance's tagging feature allows you to automatically associate infrastructure, logs, user access monitoring, and other data with trace analysis, supporting code-level data association views that help you quickly locate and resolve abnormal issues.
+Tools like Span Lists and Waterfall Charts further display relevant Span information under a specific trace.

 Trace List

-Guance provides three types of trace lists: All Spans, Service Entry Spans, and All Traces.
+Guance provides three types of trace viewing lists: All Spans, Service Entry Spans, and All Traces.

-A Span represents a logical unit of work within a distributed system over a given time period, and multiple Spans form a trace trajectory (trace).
+A Span represents a logical unit of work within a given time period in a distributed system, and multiple Spans form a trace trajectory (trace).

 Filters and displays all Spans generated by service entry calls within the currently selected time range.